diarmidmackenzie/sdt-condensed/GCT.md

 The first kind of effect has been recognized for much longer than the second kind of effect.
 Therefore researchers have questioned whether the second effect is in fact real, or whether the apparent positive effects of intrinsic aspirations (vs. negative effects of extrinsic aspirations) can be accounted for solely in terms of the fact that the former tends to be autonomously motivated, and the latter tends to be driven by more controlled forms of motivation.

 A 2004 study looked carefully at this question.
 It looked at both within-person and between person differences, both at a point in  time, and over the course of a year.
-In all cases, goal contents were found to have significant effects on well-being, over an above what could be accounted for in terms of the nature of the subjects' motivation.
+In all cases, goal contents were found to have significant effects on well-being, over and above what could be accounted for in terms of the nature of the subjects' motivation.

 #### The Match of Personal Goals and Contextual Values